 - It’s not ideal for heavy lifters since its maximum resistance weight relies on your body weight

-Summary: The Total Gym FIT is an ideal choice for you if you aren’t able to set up a dedicated small space for your home gym.
+Summary: The FIT is an ideal choice for you if you aren’t able to set up a dedicated small space for your home gym.
 This all-in-one machine folds away for easy storage and only weighs 66 lbs, so you can move it around with very little difficulty.
-Unfortunately, if you’re used to lifting heavy weights, the bodyweight resistance may not be enough for you since you won’t be able to lift more than a certain percentage of your entire body weight.
+Unfortunately, if you’re used to lifting heavy weights, the bodyweight resist may not be enough for you since you won’t be able to lift more than a certain percentage of your entire body weight.

 2. Marcy System Pro MWM-988 - Weight Stack Type For Bodybuilding